hlucey/third-party/platform.md

 All integrated billing services that offer a metered plan must use the {{site.data.keyword.Bluemix_notm}} metering service to report usage data.

-You’re required to automate hourly usage submission by using the metering service API if you offer a metered plan.
+You’re required to automate hourly usage submission by using metering service API if you offer a metered plan.
-{: important}

-For more information on metering, see: [Metering integration](/docs/third-party/metering.html#meteringintera).
-For more information on submitting metered usage, see: [Submitting usage for metered plans](/docs/third-party/submitusage.html#submitusage)
+For more information on metering, see: [Metering integration](/docs/third-party?topic=third-party-meteringintera#meteringintera).
+For more information on submitting metered usage, see: [Submitting usage for metered plans](/docs/third-party?topic=third-party-submitusage#submitusage).

 ## Provisioning scenario: Pulling it all together
+{: #provision2}

 Now let's pull all of the concepts together and look at an example of how service instance creation works by using the {{site.data.keyword.Bluemix_notm}} platform.